Krit Ratanarak: 2010s

-According to press reports in March 2012, Krit is working to transform the Rama III area of Bangkok into a major commercial centre.
+According to press reports in March 2012, Krit was working to transform the Rama III area of Bangkok into a major commercial centre.

 According to Forbes, the Ratanarak family’s holdings in the group businesses in January 2015 were estimated to be worth US$5.4 billion, based on publicly known assets and excludes private assets and property.
 In 2012, the Thai publication ‘Which Family is Richest’ reported the Ratanarak family as having holdings in excess of US$10 billion since 1998 when other assets are included.

+2020s

+In August 2024, the Ratanarak Group strengthened its long-standing control over Siam City Cement by acquiring Jardine Cycle & Carriage Ltd.'s 25.24% shareholding for US$353.97 million.
+This move solidified the Ratanarak family's status as the founder and primary shareholders.
+After a subsequent tender offer to minority shareholders, the Group's total ownership of Siam City Cement (a company with combined assets of ฿82 billion, or US$2.5 billion) increased to approximately 79%.
+Additionally, the Ratanarak family holds an interest of approximately 20% in Krungsri Bank, which has combined assets of ฿2.62 trillion (US$80.4 billion).